abhinavbom/clara/README.md

 ## What is clara
 Clara is Python based project used to scan your S3 bucket files with ClamAV and Yara signatures.
-It is built on top of Upside Travel's bucket-antivirus-function project and extends it to following improvements:
+It is built on top of Upside Travel's [bucket-antivirus-function](https://github.com/TheToddLuci0/bucket-antivirus-function) project and extends it to following improvements:
 * Yara Scanning feature with signature updates.
+* Slack/Email SNS alerts.
+* DynamoDB storage support.
 * Python 3.7 support.

 ## Setup: